 4 Things A Vitamin B12 Deficiency Can Lead To

-B vitamins help support adrenal function, help calm and maintain a healthy nervous system, and are all necessary for key metabolic processes.
+B vitamins help support adrenal function, help calm and maintain a healthy nervous system, and are necessary for key metabolic function and processes.
 Vitamin B12, also known as cyanocobalamin, is necessary for DNA synthesis and affects the development of red blood cells, normal myelination (insulation) of nerve cells, and the production of neurotransmitters which are essential to the nerves’ messaging system including an impact on supporting mental health and mood.

 Deficiencies of B12 can lead to: